ricardobcl/Dotted-Version-Vectors/README.md

 2. When locally updating / synchronizing a new version (for a replicated PUT, or anti-entropy), call `update_time` with the local node ID after calling `sync`.

+### Consecutive and concurrent writes

+    ```Erlang
+        %% create a new DVVSet for the new value V, using the client's context
+        NewDVVSet = dvvset:new(Context, V),
+        %% update the new DVVSet with the local server DVVSet and the server ID
+        Dot = dvvset:event(NewDVVSet, LocalDVVSet, ServerID),
+        %% acknowledge the write with Dot
+        DVVSet = dvvset:sync([LocalDVVSet, Dot]),
+        %% store DVVSet...
+    ```

 [dvvset original]: https://github.com/ricardobcl/Dotted-Version-Vectors/blob/master/dvvset/dvvset.erl
 [dvvset prune]: https://github.com/ricardobcl/Dotted-Version-Vectors/blob/master/dvvset/dvvset_prune.erl